Innovative Programs

 STEAM Fair

-STEAM Fair & 5th Grade Science Fair Awards
+Read the full article here: KAMS STEAM Fair and 5th Grade Science Fair of 2025

 Imagination Library

 Free books for kids!
-The KASD Education Foundation supplies free books for children (ages 0-5) through the Imagination Library book gifting program.
+The KASD Education Foundation launched this program in November 2020.
+Through this program, we supply free books for children (ages 0-5) through the Imagination Library book gifting program.
 Each child living in the district who is enrolled in the program will receive one new book each month from birth up to their 5th birthday.
 Registrations are accepted year-around.
 To register your child to receive this free gift of literacy, simply go to www.imaginationlibrary.com, scroll down and click on the link that says “Can I Register My Child?” or click on the Sign-up button on the webpage.

 Support-A-Scholar